thiagohvo/thiagohvo/README.md

 🧠  Knowledge in java, python and sql.

-💻  Learning css, javascript and docker.
+💻  Learning css and javascript.